Mr. Joshua Morey

 Federal Work Study Program

-- Federal Work Study (FWS) is a federally-funded, need-based, campus-based work program designed to assist undergraduate and graduate students desiring a job on campus to help earn money for their educational expenses.
+- Federal Work Study (FWS) is a federally funded, need-based, campus-based work program designed to assist undergraduate and graduate students desiring a job on campus to earn money for their educational expenses.

 - Eligibility is determined by a student’s financial need as determined by the results of the FAFSA.
 Availability is limited.

-- FWS funds are not disbursed separately to the student, nor applied to the students account; they are included in the student’s regular paycheck.
+- FWS funds are not disbursed separately to the student, nor applied to the student’s account; they are included in the student’s regular paycheck.
 Work Study awards indicate a maximum amount for which a student is eligible.
-Student’s earnings will be monitored each pay period and counted toward their eligibility.
+Student’s earnings will be monitored monthly and counted toward their eligibility.

-- Students obtain an employment application from Career Services.
+- Student obtains an employment application from Career Services.
 The application is reviewed by Financial Aid for FWS eligibility.
 Once employment is obtained, FWS will be applied.
 FWS amounts are based on hours worked and financial need as determined by the FAFSA.

 Federal Direct Loan